matthewmueller/babel/README.md

 For each file processed, it will compile `file.contents` from input ES6 into ES5 w/ CommonJS modules.
 Currently, this plugin is designed to be compatible with [mako-js](https://github.com/makojs/js), but interoperability will come in the future.

+If `options.sourceMaps` is turned on, it will include the source-maps inline.
+This allows the maps to be picked up by build plugins.